-Have you accumulated multiple pension pots throughout your working life?
+Have you accumulated more than one pension throughout your working life?
 Are you now thinking “Should I consolidate my pensions?”

-Consolidating pensions can be a good way to get to grips with your retirement savings.
+Pension consolidation can be a good way to get to grips with your old pensions and potentially improve your future retirement income.

-On average people now have several different jobs in the course of their working life.
-So, it’s not uncommon to start a new pension for each job.
-This means that you may end up with multiple pension pots with various providers.
+On average people now change jobs several times during the course of their working life.
+So, it’s not uncommon to join a new workplace pension for each job as you will have different employers.
+This means that you may end up with multiple pensions, each managed by a different pension provider.

 Consolidating pensions may mean bringing them together into one new pension plan.
 So, you can manage your retirement savings in one place.

-The Benefits And Key Points Of Consolidating Pension Pots
+The Benefits And Key Points Of Consolidating Your Pensions

 The benefits of combining pensions

-If you have various pension pots, it can be pretty tricky to keep track of your retirement savings.
-Consolidating pensions means that you only need to track one pension plan.
+If you have various workplace pensions or personal pensions, it can be pretty tricky to keep track of your retirement savings.
+When you combine pensions you only need to track one pension plan.
 You don’t have to deal with lots of paperwork from several different providers.
 This will make it easier to estimate the pension income you can expect to receive from your plan.
 Taking less time to see how your pension investments are performing.

 A pension pot that’s simpler to manage